 WESTERLY — Worship at Christ Church begins with the Saturday, Holy Eucharist, said service (Rite I), at 5 p.m.
-On Sunday, Rite II Choral Eucharist will be held at 9 a.m., and Rite II with incense and children’s homily at 11 a.m.
-Nursery care is provided from 8 to 10:30 a.m.
-Children’s Chapel is held during the first half of the 9 a.m. service, and children return to the church to be with their parents for the rest of the service.
-Sunday School classes will be held at 10:15 a.m.
-The Holy Eucharist will also be celebrated on Wednesday at 7 a.m. and 10 a.m., with Bible study following the 10 a.m. service.
+Sundays services are at 8 a.m. and 10 a.m.
+(Choral Eucharist), both Rite II.
+Children’s Chapel will be offered during the 10 a.m. service, and nursery care will be available beginning at 9:45 a.m. for the 10 a.m. service.
+The Holy Eucharist will also be celebrated on Wednesday at 7 and 10 a.m., with Bible study following the 10 a.m. service.

 The Living Supplies Closet is open on Tuesday, from 2 to 4 p.m., and on Thursday, from 10 a.m. to noon.
 Located in the basement of Christ Church, the “Closet” provides local residents in need with the opportunity to obtain items that cannot be purchased with government assistance.
 Donations of items or cash are always needed and greatly appreciated.